ryanframinan/credible/README.md

 When searching for emails, you can use key words.
 If you're looking for somebody with a unique last name, for example, you can simply replace an email address with the last name and credible will spit out all users with the same last name.

-## Finding and Using the Databases within Credible
+## Finding, Using, and Optimizing the Databases within Credible

 Finding the databases is easy if you but your mind into it.
 I downloaded mine off a not-so-safe looking website - to give you an idea.